 Inhabitants: 634,982

-Language: Official language “Dzongkha”, English is widely spoken
+Language: The Official language is “Dzongkha”, and English is widely spoken

 Religion: Vajrayana stream of Mahayana Buddhism (Also known as Tantric Buddhism)